-- 1 c. of fresh tamarind juice
+- 1 cup tamarind juice

-- 2 tbsps. of cooking oil
+- 2 tablespoons cooking oil

-- half a head of garlic, peeled and minced
+- 1/2 head garlic peeled and minced

-- 2 shallots, peeled and finely sliced
+- 2 shallots peeled and finely sliced

-- ¼ c. of yellow miso
+- 1/4 cup yellow miso

-- 1 fish head (salmon, talakitok or maya-maya), about 500 grams in weight, split open and gills removed
+- 1 fish head salmon, talakitok or maya-maya, about 500 grams in weight, split open and gills removed

-- For the tamarind extract, place a cup to a cup and a half of young tamarinds in a small pan.
+For the tamarind extract, place a cup to a cup and a half of young tamarinds in a small pan.
 Pour in about a cup of water.
 Bring to a boil and simmer until the tamarinds are soft and pulpy.
 Mash the tamarinds in the water and strain.
 For the illustrated version, see how to extract tamarind juice.

-- To remove the excess bitterness of the mustard leaves, soak in water for around 15 minutes (thank to Tita Laura for the tip) OR blanch in boiling water from a minute, douse with cold water and drain.
+To remove the excess bitterness of the mustard leaves, soak in water for around 15 minutes (thank to Tita Laura for the tip) OR blanch in boiling water from a minute, douse with cold water and drain.

-- Heat the cooking oil in a pot.
+Heat the cooking oil in a pot.
 Saute the garlic, shallots and tomatoes until they start to soften.
 Add the miso and continue sautéing until the vegetables are soft.
 Pour in about four cups of water.
 Season with salt or fish sauce.
 Add the fish head.
 Bring to a boil, lower the heat and simmer for about 10 minutes.
 Pour in the tamarind juice.
 Add more salt or fish sauce, if necessary.
 Add the mustard leaves.
 Simmer for a minute longer if the mustard leaves have been blanched; if not, for about three minutes more.

 Serve at once.